-During the financial year 2021-22, company purchased units in class A shares of each of the six Joint Ventures amounting to \$10,000 from KMIT pursuant to its Notice of Sale as per clause 7.4 of the defined Agreements.
+In 2022, company purchased units in class A shares of each of the six Joint Ventures amounting to \$10,000 from KMIT pursuant to its Notice of Sale as per clause 7.4 of the defined Agreements.
 Its ownership interest in each of the Joint Ventures has increased from 49% to 50%.